tamlee123/Ecommerce-App/README.md

    - In detail product router: productRouter.get( "/:id")=> populate "seller", "seller.name seller.logo seller.rating seller.numReviews"

+XIX: Implement Top Seller Carousel in HomeScreen and Force user order product from one seller at a time

+1. install react carousel in frontend npm i react-responsive-carousel
+2. HomeScreen.js

+Frontend

+- import 'react-responsive-carousel/lib/styles/carousel.min.css';
+- import {Carousel} from 'react-responsive-carousel';
+- Create redux tasks - constants, action-listTopSellers, reducer, store

+3. Implement force user order product from one seller at a time

+- Create case ADD_CART_ITEM_FAIL in redux tasks and apply it in CartScreen

+Backend

+- create api address for top sellers - userRouter.get("/top-sellers")

+XX: Search and sort products

+1. Create a component SearchBox.js

+- Return a form that renders a row input and raise an envent handleSubmit which redirects user to SearchScreen
+- Adding SearchBox to app

+2. Create SearchScreen.js and add it to app fontend

+- Using action listProducts and component Product.js (listProducts takes parameter name, so have to add name in action)
+- Return number of product result and features in Product or Product Not Found

+Backend:

+- productRouter.get(“/”)
+  . query and filter name

+1.

 Deploy to Heroku

 1. heroku account and heroku cli